ruhui0806/dev-academy-2023-exercise/README.md

 <li> Pick the cloud provider (e.g., aws), and region (e.g., Stockholm).
 <li> Set up the username and password for the database connection (they are different from your loggin credentials).<Strong> The credential will be used for connecting your app to the database.</Strong> Then click "Create User".
 <li> Then it will let you choose the environment.
 Let's choose "My Local Environment".
-<li> Optionally, you can add IP address to your access list.
-Then
-<li> Go to the "Network Access" tab and set "ALLOW ACCESS FROM ANYWHERE".
+<li> Optionally, you can set allow network access from anywhere: Go to the "Network Access" tab (left sidebar), click on "+ ADD IP ADDRESS", then click on "ALLOW ACCESS FROM ANYWHERE".
+Then click "confirm".
-<li> Go to the "Database" tab and click connect.
-Then choose "Connect to your aaplication".
+<li> Go to the "Database" tab on the left sidebar and click "Connect".
+Then choose "Connect to your aplication".
+On the pop out view, click on "Drivers" option.
+This will lead to a new page, where the driver is Node.js by default.
-<li> The page will display MongoDB URI, which will be added to your application.
+<li> The page will also display MongoDB URI, which will be added to your application.
 The URI looks like this:

-    mongodb+srv://ruhuiwensahla:<password>@cluster0.o1opl.mongodb.net/citybike?retryWrites=true&w=majority
+    mongodb+srv://ruhuiwen0608:<password>@cluster0.qtg0yd1.mongodb.net/?retryWrites=true&w=majority
 <li>  Copy paste the link above to the .env file (in the server folder) and name it as "MONGODB_URI" (like below).

+    MONGODB_URI = "mongodb+srv://ruhuiwensahla:<password>@cluster0.o1opl.mongodb.net/yourDatabaseName?retryWrites=true&w=majority"

-Replace the "password" tag with your password for database connection:
+<li>Replace the "<'password>" tag with your password for database connection, and replace "yourDatabaseName" with your application name in the URI (before the question mark):

-    MONGODB_URI = "mongodb+srv://ruhuiwensahla:<password>@cluster0.o1opl.mongodb.net/citybike?retryWrites=true&w=majority"

 <br>

 # Google Map API configuration